-Apprentices will be required to successfully achieve qualifications at Level 2, in English and Mathematics within the period of apprenticeship if not already achieved.
+Apprentices will be required to successfully achieve qualifications at level 1 in English and Mathematics and also to have taken examinations at level 2, for both subjects, within the period of apprenticeship if not already achieved.

 In welding, there is a wide range of possible combinations of welding process, parent material and welding position.
 Even in a comprehensive apprenticeship programme it will only be possible for an apprentice to gain competence in a small number of these combinations.